-The Integrated Pest Management approach is the modern approach to keeping our plants happy and safe from diseases.
+The Integrated Pest Management approach is the modern approach to keeping our plants happy and safe from pests and diseases.
 As this model becomes more widely practised, we should start to see an increase in insect life, plant health and crop yields.

 Where To From Here?